microsoft/dbfs/README.md

    -d/--dump-path      :  The dump directory used.
 Default = "/tmp/sqlserver"
    -v/--verbose        :  Start in verbose mode
-   -l/--log-file       :  Path to the log file (only used if in verbose mode) -f                  :  Run the DMVTool in foreground -h                  :  Print usage
+   -l/--log-file       :  Path to the log file (only used if in verbose mode) -f                  :  Run DBFS in foreground
+   -h                  :  Print usage